Your company has a story to tell, so how do you want to present it?

 What do you do when your company has a reputation problem?
-Create a training video that sets the record straight.
+Create videos that sets the record straight.
 That’s exactly what American Express did when it wanted to pivot its image away from the traditional, stuffy financial services reputation it had had for years and instead make a name for itself as a technological innovator.

 This video uses appealing 2D visuals and a comforting blue color scheme that grabs attention and ties back to American Express’s core brand identity.
 The upbeat script also hits home the message that the company is a cutting-edge tech firm, using examples of its recent work to position it as a welcome destination for self-described “tech junkies.”

 HubSpot faced a common problem: offering so many services at once, just what is HubSpot, anyway?
-The popular marketing and video marketing service platforms address this issue head-on by putting together this brief video marketing that explains the critical services of HubSpot’s key benefits and services, outlining how they can help clients.
+The popular marketing platforms address this issue head-on by putting together this brief video marketing that explains the critical services of HubSpot’s key benefits and services, outlining how they can help clients.

 It’s a tried-and-true video featuring a presenter as well as a handful of other background actors.
 However, simplicity is the key here, as this no-frills video concisely demonstrates everything that makes HubSpot such a powerful tool for its audience without overwhelming viewers with dense technical details – it can do that after they sign up.